nathanjinsy/python_study/python_study.md

 **What you'll learn:** How to write reusable chunks of code — like teaching the computer a new trick it can do anytime you ask.
 **Time estimate:** ~1–2 weeks

+### What you already know
+- print(), variables, type conversion, input(), if / elif / else, for loops, while loops, break, continue

 ### Concepts

 - [ ] **def** — Define (create) a function